-There are 33,320 active enterprises in Norfolk.
+There are 33,715 active enterprises in Norfolk.
 Nearly two thirds of VAT registered businesses in Norfolk are located in rural locations with 90% of these being small enterprises employing 10 people or less.

 Agriculture remains a large employment sector with 11% of all VAT and PAYE registered enterprises being in this sector.
-In particular the County has an above average livestock population of commercial poultry and pigs (first and second largest respectively for any local authority area in the country).
+The total farm labour force is large with nearly 12,500 people employed on commercial holdings.
+In comparison with other local authority areas the County has one of the largest livestock populations of commercial poultry (15,515,558) and pigs (539,174).

 The health and life sciences sector is also an important part of the economy in Norfolk.
-The Greater Norwich area in particular is home to a cluster of internationally renowned research organisations, such as the Institute for Food Research.
-These organisations employ some 2,700 scientists which is the largest concentration of health, food, plant and bio scientists in Europe.
+The Greater Norwich area in particular is home to a cluster of internationally renowned research organisations, such as the Quadram Institute.
+These organisations employ some 3,000 scientists which is the largest concentration of health, food, plant and bio scientists in Europe.
 The Greater Norwich area has also been awarded Food Enterprise Zone Status.